 Property and equipment: The Organization capitalizes expenditures for property, equipment, furniture and fixtures and leasehold improvements.
-Depreciation is calculated using a straight-line method over the estimated useful life of the asset, ranging from 3 to 40 years.
+Depreciation is calculated using a straight-line method over the estimated useful life of the asset, ranging from three to 40 years.
 Maintenance, repairs and minor expenditures for equipment are charged to expense as incurred.
 Major expenditures are capitalized and depreciated over their estimated useful lives.
 Leasehold improvements are amortized over the shorter of the useful life or remaining life of the lease.

-Costs incurred related to the development of buildings and building improvements have been capitalized and are included with property and equipment in the accompanying combined statements of financial position.
+Costs incurred related to the development of buildings and building improvements have been capitalized and are included with property and equipment in the accompanying consolidated statements of financial position.

 Valuation of long-lived assets: Financial Accounting Standards Board (FASB) guidance requires long-lived assets and certain identifiable intangible assets be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the asset may not be recoverable.
 Recoverability of the long-lived asset is measured by a comparison of the carrying amount of the asset to future undiscounted net cash flows expected to be generated by the asset.
 If the asset is considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the asset exceeds the estimated fair value of the asset.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value, less costs to sell.
-Management determined that the carrying values of long-lived assets at December 31, 2022, were not impaired.
-During the year ended December 31, 2021, management recorded an impairment loss of \$73,347.
+Management determined that the carrying values of long-lived assets at both December 31, 2023 and 2022, were not impaired.

-Funds held for others: Included in investments is \$2,476,446 and \$2,824,820 as of December 31, 2022 and 2021, respectively, of funds held by the Organization as custodian for affiliated entities.
-Income and losses attributable to these funds are not included in the accompanying combined statements of activities and changes in net assets but are recorded as adjustments to the liability reported in the combined statements of financial position.
+Funds held for others: Included in investments is \$2,674,008 and \$2,476,446 as of December 31, 2023 and 2022, respectively, of funds held by the Organization as custodian for affiliated entities.
+Income and losses attributable to these funds are not included in the accompanying consolidated statements of activities and changes in net assets but are recorded as adjustments to the liability reported in the consolidated statements of financial position.